 Mac OS X also has a Text to Speech Option which will read selected text when the user presses a user defined Shortcut Key.
 The text to speech option also works in the Apple Calculator to make it self voicing.
-It is a much easier option to use for reading e-texts for people with learning disabilities.
+It is a simpler option than VoiceOver to use for reading e-texts for people with learning disabilities.

 Now each time you type this key combination, your Mac will read aloud any text you have selected.
 To stop the speech, type the same key combination again.